WHAT TO DO IN ROVINJ (IN ONE DAY OR LONGER)

 How to Get Around Rovinj for One Day

 You will most likely spend your time, if you only have a day or two in Rovinj, in the city’s old town.
 From there, you can walk to many tourist attractions.However, once in a while, you might jump on a boat to see the other places near Rovinj.
-But other than that, you will most likely not need a bus or your car.
+But other than that, you will most likely not need a bus or a car.

 You can also get a bike (your accommodation might rent some) and get around that way (this is also great if you head to the forest).

 Where to Eat in Rovinj

 There are many restaurants and bars in Rovinj, mostly along the promenade.
 Seafood and meat dishes are extremely popular, and vegetarian options are hard to find, but most restaurants have pizza and pasta dishes.

 Food prices are quite high.
-Not Switzerland-expensive, but similar to prices in Italy (if you don’t compare it to the main tourist hotspots).
-The food wasn’t bad, though (except for once when I got partly raw fries), and if you want to look for more affordable restaurants, check out the ones on the side streets (because you are mostly paying for the view).
+Not Switzerland – expensive, but similar to prices in Italy (if you don’t compare it to the main tourist hotspots).
+The food wasn’t bad, though.
+If you want to look for more affordable restaurants, check out the ones on the side streets.

 Where to Stay in Rovinj